DBecker7/DB7_TeachingApps/README.md

 <img src="ReadmeFigs/PoisBinApprox.jpg" width="400" align="right">

-- The Poisson (and Normal) approximations to the binomial distributions.
+- The Poisson (and Normal) are good approximations to the binomial distributions in different situations.
+- The Poisson distribution is useful when *p* is small, while the normal distribution is useful when both *np* and *n(1-p)* are larger than, say, 10 or so (this is a rule-of-thumb, not some magical value).
 - Includes sliders for sample size and probability of success.
-- The Poisson distribution is useful when *p* is small, while the normal distribution is useful when both *np* and *n(1-p)* are larger than, say, 10 or so (this is a rule-of-thumb, not some magical value).

 ```r